 That’s a key reason why there’s such a strong push today to recycle e-waste, so it doesn’t create significant long term environmental and health problems.
 But we know that e-waste also contains valuable reusable materials, which when removed from these devices can be used to make new products.
 Those reusable materials include precious metals, gold, platinum, copper wiring – and plastics.

-And proper recycling of these materials helps ensure they won’t end up polluting our air, soil and waterways.
+E-waste removal isn’t that difficult once you set up a strategy.
+Proper recycling of these materials helps ensure they won’t end up polluting our air, soil and waterways.

 The process for recycling electronics is in some ways still in transition, with innovations holding out the potential to reduce recycling costs, make the process more efficient, and ensure that recycling is a tool worth investing in.